gzito/galaga/README.md

 c) The gameplay is still incomplete and there could be issues, but the basic behaviours are there.
 c.1) The regular attack stages work pretty well.
 c.2) The challenging stages work for the first 3 or so.
 c.3) The bees are quite complete.
 The butterflies could use a bit of tuning.
 c.4) The bosses still use the butterfly flight logic.
 c.5) the 1 and 2 player support should be complete, though I've not completely tested it.
 c.6) Capture / rescue sequence is complete.

 d) The post-game flow with high-score taking, etc. is complete or quite complete.

+e) Once a highscore is made, the leaderboard is saved in the user home folder and automatically reloaded next time

-e) Python code is not as clean as I would like, there is still a lot of work to be done
+f) Python code is not as clean as I would like, there is still a lot of work to be done

 To play Galaga, cd into pyjam-galaga subfolder and run main.py.